 - the IRB will require that a contact number be provided to each participant who has consented to participate in research.
 The number should appear on every informed consent document following a statement informing the participant of the right to contact the IRB regarding questions (i.e., need for additional information), concerns, or complaints regarding his/her rights as a research participant.
-This information is included in the VH Informed Consent template in the section entitled Contact Person(s). - the IRB maintains a mechanism to receive complaints from participants or others in a confidential manner. - contact information for research complaints is displayed on the VH IRB website
+This information is included in the VH Informed Consent template in the section entitled Contact Person(s). - the IRB maintains a mechanism to receive concerns/questions/complaints/offer input from participants or others in a confidential manner. - contact information for research concerns/questions/complaints/offer input is displayed on the VH IRB website